pdav5883/bracket-revival/README.md

 - Rules page
 - About page
 - Home page
-- Figure out how to manage round transitions in real time
-- Figure out how to manage picks not submitted
+- Send email script
+- Populate missing picks script
 - Test page to play smaller version to understand rules
 - Button on picks page to reset bracket
 - Button on picks page to see previous bracket
 - Deploy frontend, with webpack in production
+- License and ref to bracketry

-# Maybe TODO
+## Maybe TODO
 - Load page once all formatting is ready to avoid jump from unformatted
 - Refactor js into shared utils
 - Scoreboard shows game status and who has submitted picks